DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: Again on the app, this time registering my service worker after checking that the browser supports it.
 Then I kept on going with the mySQL course.

 **Thoughts:** Making a progressive web app is tough, but it's clearly a must-have skill.
 I'm gonna practice harder.

+### Day 94: 2018 September 24

+**Today's Progress**: Can't believe how much time passed since my last update of the log.
+During this "gap" I learnt a ton of new things: I learnt the foundations of React.js, I completed my Udacity Nanodegree program, and I'm now continuing building up my skills and practicing like crazy.

+**Thoughts:** I've almost completed my portfolio website, which I plan to deploy asap.
+I'm also following a couple of tutorials at the same time: one about how to make an app with Express, and another about advanced SASS and CSS.